Download Materials Achieve Academy & KAPS Academy of Escambia

-As a transitional school for middle school and high school students who have experienced disciplinary violations and were removed from their home campus, Achieve Academy of Escambia’s mission is to ensure that these students return to their home schools in a timely manner demonstrating marked improvement in behavior, attendance, and academics.
+As a transitional school for middle school and high school students who have experienced behavioral difficulties adapting to a traditional school environment and were referred from their home campus, Achieve Academy of Escambia’s mission is to ensure that these students return to their home schools in a timely manner demonstrating marked improvement in behavior, attendance, and academics.

-To create a challenging, academically rigorous, and safe environment for all students, we utilize the Florida Department of Education Common Core State Standards curriculum and the instructional strategies of Jobs for the Future (JFF).
+To create a challenging, academically rigorous, and safe environment for all students, we utilize the Florida Department of Education Common Core State Standards curriculum and the common instructional framework.

 Additionally, Achieve Academy of Escambia offers Compass Learning for credit learning as well as an Accelerated Learning program.